penge/my-notes/README.md

 ## Google Drive Sync

-Google Drive Sync (see Options) saves your notes to Google Drive and synchronizes the changes between your local My Notes and your Google Drive every time you hit the Sync button (bottom left corner).
+Google Drive Sync (see Options) saves your notes to your personal Google Drive and synchronizes the changes between your local My Notes and your Google Drive every time you hit the Sync button (bottom left corner).

 Benefits: